 - Video - Reach dropped 200% compared to 2024

 Yes, you read that right.
-Video reach plummeted in 2025.
+Video reach plummeted.
 LinkedIn deprioritizes video content now.
 Focus on carousels and PDFs instead.

 The algorithm heavily favors original insights and industry expertise: